onyangojerry/sudoku/README.md

 # sudoku
-a simple sudoku game which  uses DFS with a method that makes an informed decision
+sudoku game which  uses DFS with a method that makes an informed decision